2-for-1 Chicken Tetrazzini

 - 1/2 cup grated Parmesan cheese

 - Cook spaghetti according to package directions.
 Meanwhile, in a Dutch oven, melt butter.
 Stir in the flour, salt and pepper until smooth.
 Gradually add the broth, half-and-half and whipping cream.
 Bring to a boil; cook and stir until thickened, 2 minutes.

 - Remove from the heat.
 Stir in the chicken, mushrooms and pimientos.
 Drain spaghetti; add to the chicken mixture and toss to coat.

 - Transfer to 2 greased 11x7-in. baking dishes.
 Sprinkle with cheese.
 Cover and freeze one casserole for up to 2 months.
-Bake the second casserole, uncovered, at 350° for 20-25 minutes or until heated through.
+Bake the second casserole, uncovered, at 350° until heated through, 20-25 minutes.